Easy Vegan Quiche

 - Combine the ground flaxseeds and water in a small bowl and set aside.
 This is your flax egg.

-- In a food processor, add the dry ingredients (almond flour, all purpose flour and salt) and pulse to combine.
+- In a food processor, add the dry ingredients (almond flour, gluten free flour and salt) and pulse to combine.
 With the food processor running, slowly drizzle in the olive oil and flax egg.
-Add 1-2 tablespoons water as needed until the dough sticks together when you press it between your fingers.
+Add 2-4 tablespoons water and pulse, as needed, until the dough sticks together when you press it between your fingers.

 - Crumble the dough into the pan and press the mixture evenly on the bottom and up the sides of the pan.
 Press firmly and evenly.
 Poke a few holes in the bottom of the crust, and then bake for 12 minutes.
 Remove and set aside while you make the filling.
 Increase the oven temperature to 375 degrees F.